hipe-eval/HIPE-2022-data/README.md

 ### About HIPE-2022

+- **HIPE-2022 Participant Papers** in [Working Notes of CLEF 2022 - Conference and Labs of the Evaluation Forum](http://ceur-ws.org/Vol-3180/), edited by Faggioli, Guglielmo and Ferro, Nicola and Hanbury, Allan and Potthast, Martin.

 - **CEUR HIPE-2020 Extended Overview Paper (open access):**

 M. Ehrmann, M. Romanello, S. Najem-Meyer, A. Doucet, and S. Clematide (2022).
 [Extended Overview of HIPE-2022: Named Entity Recognition and Linking in Multilingual Historical Documents](http://ceur-ws.org/Vol-3180/paper-83.pdf).
 In Proceedings of the Working Notes of CLEF 2022 - Conference and Labs of the Evaluation Forum, edited by Guglielmo Faggioli, Nicola Ferro, Allan Hanbury, and Martin Potthast, Vol. 3180.
 CEUR-WS, 2022. https://doi.org/10.5281/zenodo.6979577.